Leadership conference speakers deliver powerful wisdom

 Celina Colby | 4/20/2017, 6 a.m.

 More than 3,000 attendees gathered at the Seaport World Trade Center on Thursday, April 13 to hear the wisdom of some of the country’s most successful women, who spoke at the Simmons Leadership Conference.
-John Simmons created the conference 38 years ago with the goal of helping women achieve independent livelihoods.
+The Simmons School of Management started the conference 38 years ago with the goal of helping women achieve independent livelihoods.
 Now it’s a nonprofit fundraiser for graduate programs at Simmons, and a day where women come together to build each other up.

 Jade Simmons, pianist and motivational speaker, took the stage in a dramatic black and white printed skirt and delivered a powerful speech on working outside the mold.
 In addition to breaking the barriers of classical music, she teaches business, technology and arts organizations “maverick behavior” and out-of-the-box branding techniques.
 She also runs The School of Emergence, which provides programs to creative entrepreneurs to launch their businesses.